Yoast/wordpress-seo/readme.txt

 	* Fixes a bug where the yoast icon on the credits page wasn't displayed properly in some views.

 * Enhancements:
-    * Improves the sytling of the notification center.
+    * Improves the styling of the notification center.
     * Improves the styling of the title separators.

 = 4.2.0 =